RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

 .. note::

     The default values for OTRS database user and password are taken from *Kernel/Config.pm* in the OTRS home directory.
-    Change the proposed setting if you are working with a database user that is dedicated to the migration.
+    Change the proposed settings if you are using a dedicated database user for the migration.
     Also change the settings when you work with a database that was copied into the *otobo_db_1* Docker container.

 .. note::

-    In the Docker case, a database runnung on the Docker host won't be reachable via ``127.0.0.1`` from within the Docker container.
+    In the Docker case, a database running on the Docker host won't be reachable via ``127.0.0.1`` from within the Docker container.
     This means that the setting ``127.0.0.1`` won't be valid for the input field ``OTRS Server``.
-    In that case, enter for ``OTRS Server`` one of the alternative IP-addresses reported by the command ``hostname --all-ip-addresses``.
+    In that case, enter one of the alternative IP-addresses reported by the command ``hostname --all-ip-addresses`` for ``OTRS Server``.

 .. note::

-    When migrating to a new application server, or when migration to a Docker-based installation, the database often can't be accessed from the target installation.
-This is usually due to that the otobo database user can only connect from the same host as the database runs on.
+    When migrating to a new application server, or to a Docker-based installation, quite often the database cannot be accessed from the target installation.
+This is usually due to the fact that the otobo database user can only connect from the host the database runs on.
     In order to allow access anyways it is recommended to create a dedicated database user for the migration.
     E.g. ``CREATE USER 'otrs_migration'@'%' IDENTIFIED BY 'otrs_migration';`` and
     ``GRANT SELECT, SHOW VIEW ON otrs.* TO 'otrs_migration'@'%';``.
-    After the migration this user can be dropped again: ``DROP USER 'otrs_migration'@'%';``.
+    This user can be dropped again after the migration: ``DROP USER 'otrs_migration'@'%'``.

 When the migration is complete, please take your time and test the entire system.
 Once you have decided that the migration was successful and that you want to use OTOBO from now on, start the OTOBO Daemon: